 medical coverage, or that anyone who is put on GR is automatically qualified for Medi-cal and has healthcare.
 She suffered through that vertigo episode and it would not be until months later that we would find out she was covered all that time.

-of treating you like an honest person who needs to know the service you already have been given.
+treating you like an honest person who needs to know the services you already have been given.